LahiruLSK0920/DBprediction0/README.md

-create a new diabetes prediction
+create a new diabetes prediction model